CosmoStat/shapepipe/docs/source/post_processing.md

       The corresponding output directory that is created is `output/run_sp_combined/make_catalog_runner/output`.
       On success, it contains links to all `final_cat` output catalogues

-   C. Merge final output files
+   D. Merge final output files

       Create a single main shape catalog:
       ```bash
       merge_final_cat -i <input_dir> -p <param_file> -v
       ```
-      Chose as input directory `input_dir` the output of step B. A default parameter file <param_file> is `/path/to/shapepipe/example/cfis/final_cat.param`.
+      Choose as input directory `input_dir` the output of step C. A default parameter file <param_file> is `/path/to/shapepipe/example/cfis/final_cat.param`.
       On success, the file `./final_cat.npy` is created.
 Depending on the number of input tiles, this file can be several tens of Gb large.